deathworlders/online/content/book/deathworlders/chapter-37-grounded.md

 “Churnalism?”

 “Yeah, you know.
-Churning out *’stories’* by trawling social media for some interesting video or a news piece they haven’t covered yet, running up their own spin on it in like a hundred words and then they slap on a clickbait title and... boom.
+Churning out *’stories’* by trawling social media for some interesting video or a news piece they haven’t covered yet, running up their own spin on it in like a hundred words and then they slap on a clickbait title and...boom.
 A million clicks and a thousand dollars in ad revenue, thank you very much.”
 She took a swig from her water battle. *”God* I’m glad I worked with Simon.”

 “How is he?”
 Gabriel asked.
 He knew that the two kept in touch professionally and also as something verging on being friends, despite the lingering mutual hatred between Ava and Simon Harvey’s nephew Sean.